Tuesday, Aug. 27, 2019 (Updated Sunday, Sept. 1)

 But the councilman said he likely wouldn’t reference the misinformation directly from the dais, referring to the campaign as “rumors.”

 “It makes me a bit uncomfortable to argue with or admonish someone from the dais because of the very apparent and real power imbalance,” Yates wrote.
-“Folks have a first amendment right to say what they want, even if it’s not true.
+“Folks have a first Change made to existing documents, resolutions, or ordinances right to say what they want, even if it’s not true.
 I feel that my job is to provide them with the facts and tell them what I think.
 I don’t think that extends to telling them that they’re wrong.”

 Some council members — notably Sam Weaver and Mayor Suzanne Jones — took pains to clarify the facts on Tuesday for the audience, including the planning timeline, number of units and proposed heights.
 But no council members critiqued the claims being made; indeed, some praised Think Boulder’s efforts.